The finite dual coalgebra as a quantization of the maximal spectrum: Affine algebras finite over their center

-Suppose from now on that $q$ is a primitive $n$th root of unity, so that $n$ does not divide the characteristic of $k$.
+Suppose that $q$ is a primitive $n$th root of unity, so that if $k$ has characteristic $p > 0$ then $n$ is relatively prime to $p$.
 A number of facts stated without justification below can be found in~\cite[Section~7]{deconciniprocesi:quantum} and~\cite[Examples~III.1.2(3), III.1.4]{browngoodearl:quantum}.
 The center of the quantum plane is given by

-Thus $\O_q(k^2)$ is module-finite over its center and satisfies~(\textbf{H}).
+The algebra $\O_q(k^2)$ is module-finite over its center and satisfies~(\textbf{H}).
 Furthermore, the PI~degree of $\O_q(k^2)$ is equal to~$n$.